History of the metric system: Development of non-coherent metric systems

 At the start of the nineteenth century, the French Academy of Sciences' artefacts for length and mass were the only nascent units of the metric system that were defined in terms of formal standards.
 Other units based on them, except the litre, proved to be short-lived.
 Pendulum clocks that could keep time in seconds had been in use for about 150 years, but their geometries were local to both latitude and altitude, so there was no standard of timekeeping.
 Nor had a unit of time been recognised as an essential base unit for the derivation of things like force and acceleration.
 Some quantities of electricity, like charge and potential, had been identified, but names and interrelationships of units were not yet established.
-Both Fahrenheit (~1724) and Celsius (~1742) scales of temperature existed, and varied instruments for measuring units or degrees of them.
+Both Fahrenheit (ca. 1724) and Celsius (ca. 1742) scales of temperature existed, and varied instruments for measuring units or degrees of them.
 The base/derived unit model had not yet been elaborated, nor was it known how many physical quantities might be interrelated.

 A model of interrelated units was first proposed in 1861 by the British Association for the Advancement of Science (BAAS) based on what came to be called the "mechanical" units (length, mass, and time).
 Over the following decades, this foundation enabled mechanical, electrical, and thermal units to be correlated.

 Time

 In 1832, German mathematician Carl-Friedrich Gauss made the first absolute measurements of the Earth's magnetic field using a decimal system based on the use of the millimetre, milligram, and second as the base unit of time.
-Gauss' second was based on astronomical observations of the rotation of the Earth, and was the sexagesimal second of the ancients: a partitioning of the solar day into two cycles of 12 periods, and each period divided into 60 intervals, and each interval so divided again, so that a second was 1/86,400th of the day.
+Gauss's second was based on astronomical observations of the rotation of the Earth, and was the sexagesimal second of the ancients: a partitioning of the solar day into two cycles of 12 periods, and each period divided into 60 intervals, and each interval so divided again, so that a second was 1/86,400th of the day.
 This effectively established a time dimension as a necessary constituent of any useful system of measures, and the astronomical second as the base unit.